Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 Beyond the ASDF, our proposal encompasses grid data considerations.
 We present a format tailored for the storage and transfer of such data.
 This suggested format is versatile, accommodating various grid types including but not limited to velocity, and travel time.

-Parallel to this proposal, we introduce the μQuake (microQuake) library.
-While based on Obspy, μQuake is not just a mere adaptation: it significantly extends Obspy's functionalities tailored specifically for microseismic data.
-Beyond its inherent capabilities for reading, writing, and managing seismological information, μQuake incorporates additional tools and an optimized interface to seamlessly integrate the changes we've proposed.
-This includes adept handling of various file types like ASDF and the grid formats delineated in this document.
+The μQuake (microQuake) library serves as a practical mechanism to adopt the standards we outline in this proposal.
+While its foundation lies in Obspy, μQuake is tailored specifically to the nuances of microseismic monitoring.
+Beyond the core capabilities of Obspy, μQuake has evolved over time, with Version 2.0 poised to incorporate support for the ASDF file format and the grid structures proposed herein, ensuring a seamless integration of these new standards.

 Our aspiration is to achieve industry and supplier consensus on this format by the end of 2024.

 Your feedback is essential and greatly appreciated.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjMyNDIyNCwxNDg3NDA1MjUzLC0xMT
+eyJoaXN0b3J5IjpbMTc5NzM1MjAxOCwtMTUyMzI0MjI0LDE0OD
-k0MTg1NTMwLDE4NDc4NjMzNDQsLTIwNjA1MTkxNDAsMTQ4MTQ2
+c0MDUyNTMsLTExOTQxODU1MzAsMTg0Nzg2MzM0NCwtMjA2MDUx
-Nzg5MV19
+OTE0MCwxNDgxNDY3ODkxXX0=
 -->